3 Squadron POEMS

 To raise the Free World’s hopes.

-And now the war's long ended; and Peace
+And now the war's long ended.

-in the land!
+And Peace is in the land!

 Cattle graze contentedly beside the eucalyptus stand.

-I looked down through the tranquil Valley.
+I look down through the tranquil valley.

-Eucalypts, a dam, a fence.
 A cattleman taking tally.

 High above the simple plaque,